AscensionGameDev/Intersect-Engine/CONTRIBUTING.md

 We expect everyone to adhere to the [Code of Conduct](CODE_OF_CONDUCT.md), and maintainers to uphold the aforementioned Code of Conduct.

-If we fail to do so, please let us know [on our Discord](https://discord.gg/CvvsVpPMuF) in our [#feedback channel](https://discord.com/channels/363106200243535872/951191802977849354) (requires accepting the rules when you join).
+If we fail to do so, please let us know [on our Discord](https://discord.gg/CvvsVpPMuF) in our [#code-of-conduct channel](https://discord.com/channels/363106200243535872/951191802977849354) (requires accepting the rules when you join).

 If you see possible violations of the Code of Conduct please report them per the instructions in our [#reporting channel on Discord](https://discord.com/channels/363106200243535872/951209899134709780).